mohamedabozahrazxc/mohamedabozahrazxc/README.md

 - 👋 Hi, I’m mohamed monir
 - 👀 I’m interested in AI
 - 🌱 I’m currently learning AI and iot
+- - 🌱 I’m currently learning WEB and .NET
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me mohamedabozahrazxc@gmail.com